Podcast

 Kristin: Jeff, if I could quickly piggyback on that too, and it just tripped my memory about something that there is a big initiative at the federal level through the USDOT to try and collect data at a micro level from all the different actors in the supply chain to try and diagnose where you may have bottlenecking ahead of time.
 And so they’re tasking a lot of the actors in the supply chain to collect data to feed into the system, and they’re calling it flow.
 And here in the State of California, our governor has had the insight to give $30 million to the five container ports in the State of California to build the software and the technology and the infrastructure to be able to capture this data to feed these systems to try and diagnose what’s happening in the supply chain.
 But to Shaun’s point, it’s not going to work if everyone doesn’t play.
 The data is good data, and then it’s used in a way that is watching or whatever.
 Is that working or is it not working?
 That sort of thing.
 How effective it is going to be if it’s not accurate and efficient and a proper diagnostic tool.
 So it’s challenging to do this exercise, but at least in California, we are putting funds into it at the local level to at least build efficiencies at our own complexes, build pipelines through ADIs and those sorts of things into bigger systems that may help diagnose what’s happening in the supply chain from a data standpoint.
 At least it’s some solid information to start with at first.

 Jeff : It’s nice to hear that there’s some funding to support that orchestration because it does require a lot of investment.
 And you can have good relationships and have good communication when you have the volume that you guys are dealing with.
 That’s where I think the data and the technology and understanding where the bottlenecks are when you start having massive increases in volume starts to become really important for the future.
-Kris and I understand that the Port of Hueneme has an innovation lab, 60,000 square foot facility.
+Kristin, I understand that the Port of Hueneme has an innovation lab, 60,000 square foot facility.
 And can you tell us more about that lab?
 And some of its impacts or initiatives?
 Is it just getting started?
 Like, how have you guys used it?
 And how can that be used for the future?

-Kristin: Sure.
-So we have kind of a very awesome, for lack of a better, innovation technology hub here in our backyard.
-We’ve dedicated about 10,000 plus square feet of a warehouse to innovation and technology.
-This is through a collaborative with our local economic development collaborative with a company called Matterlabs, which is from the Silicon Valley and has access to venture capital and all that knowledge around tech and how to work with entrepreneurs and startups.
-And then along with the Port of Hueneme ourselves, and then with Naval Base Ventura County, and it’s actually going to involve NAVSEA, NAVFAC, which is NAV Facilities, and NAVAIR is going to join the party shortly.
-And the Navy’s brought about $8 million worth of equipment and technology into this lab.
+And the Navy’s brought about 8 million dollars worth of equipment and technology into this lab.
 So we could literally 3D print a car engine in this incubator.
-We have a $10,000 water tank where the FBI comes in and will test underwater robotic technologies.
+We have a ten-thousand-dollar water tank where the FBI comes in and will test underwater robotic technologies.
 We have drone cages.
 And then we open up the port too, to be a playground for incubating this technology water side.
 We have explosives going underwater and seeing what happens there and dive teams going in and all this really cool stuff.
 And it’s gotten this designation, two designations.
 One, it’s a tech bridge for the Navy.
 And I believe there’s 13 of these worldwide for the United States military.
 And what it does is it invites the entrepreneur into the space to one, develop their technology and hopefully maybe land a contract with the DoD or vice versa.
 Something’s getting developed with the DOD that could come out and be good for the US consumer.
 You fine tune it in this space and then you sell it.
 And we’ve had success stories both ways.
 And then we also got a designation from the governor’s office as what’s called an iHub, an innovation hub.
-And we get $250,000 a year to open up this space for minority and women-owned businesses to come and play and incentivize their participation.
+And we get two hundred and fifty thousand dollars a year to open up this space for minority and women-owned businesses to come and play and incentivize their participation.
 And just, I have my cheat sheet here, but some of the success stories, there’s a company called Bunker Supply and they developed an auxiliar collar for neck injury prevention for our air force officers and have been successful in landing a contract with DoD.
 We have a company called EDLOR and they are using AI to centralize assets, documents, contact knowledge, inventory, workforce management, and also got a contract with a DoD company called Battery Streak, who’s commercializing battery technology to drastically reduce lithium-ion battery charging from hours to minutes.
 And they’re expanding their bandwidth with multiple DoD programs.
 And one of my favorite stories was there’s a gentleman that was a student at a local university came in here and they developed a starter for a rocket ship that made a launch immediately.
 It didn’t have to take multiple times and they went out and they launched this rocket ship.
 And so this person now has turned that idea into a $5 million business.
 So it’s pretty neat stuff.
 And then we opened the doors to our local community as well.
 We host local robotics competitions for schools and those sorts of things.
 And we also do something called Lego First.
 If you haven’t heard of it, it’s a regional, it’s a national world robotics competition.
 And we have for two weeks, 1400 high school students come in here and play with their robots that they’ve been building all year and compete.
 And it’s really almost like NASCAR.
 They go into a pit, they try and beat each other and they do all these obstacles.
 And then they go back to their pits or their home or headquarters like you would do in NASCAR, right?
 And you fix up your robot for the next round of competition.
 There’s like 20 kids tied to each robot and they have all these organized drawers and everything, what’s in what and how you fix the robot.
 So they’re all ready for the next competition.
 And then the winners go on from here, we’re regionals, then they’ll go on to nationals and then they go on to world.
 So we kind of really stretched the bandwidth of this from youth to commercialization opportunities for our local entrepreneurs.

 Jeff: Sounds like an amazing hub for ongoing innovation.
 Can other ports come and use the facility as well?
 Or is it just something for your local region?